natenka/pyneng-book-en/docs/source/book/01_intro/check_python.rst

     [GCC 4.9.2] on linux
     Type "help", "copyright", "credits" or "license" for more information.

-The output shows that Python 3.7 is set.
-The invitation ``>>>``, this is a standard invitation from the Python interpreter.
-The interpreter call is executed by the python command and to exit you need to type ``quit()``, or press Ctrl+D.
+Output shows that Python 3.7 is set.
+Invitation ``>>>``, this is a standard invitation from Python interpreter.
+Interpreter call is executed by python command and to exit you need to type ``quit()``, or press Ctrl+D.

 .. note::
-    The book will use ipython instead of the standard Python interpreter
+    Book will use ipython instead of standard Python interpreter